mrzool/bash-sensible/README.md

 ## Contributing

 Consider this as a work in progress where everything is open for discussion.
-If you think I've missed something important or included something that doesn't belong, open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you think I've missed something important.

 ## See also